AchilleSalaun/starter-academic/content/home/coffee.md

   <div class="txt-container-l">
     I used to do <strong>fencing</strong> until the pandemic struck.
     I hope I can go back on pistes soon !
-    Meanwhile, I enjoy jogging at Parc de Vincennes from time to time.
+    Meanwhile, I enjoy jogging at the Bois de Vincennes from time to time.
   </div>
   <div class="img-container-r">
   {{<figure src="fencing_mini.png">}}